 Once issued, you may use the initials LDN (Licensed Dietitian/Nutritionist) in Louisiana only.

 Maintaining Your Louisiana Dietitian Licensing

 Your Louisiana license as a dietitian/nutritionist (LDN) is renewable every year.
-You may renew online or by mailing a renewal application.
-You must complete 15 hours of continuing education each year in dietetics and nutrition and submit this at the time of your license renewal.
+You must renew online.
+You must also complete 15 hours of continuing education each year in dietetics and nutrition and submit this at the time of your license renewal.
 This may be satisfied by showing that you are still registered with the CDR as a Registered Dietitian (RD) and enclosing a current copy of your CDR card.
 Renewal fees range from $60 to 88, depending on when and how (online or via mail) you renew.

 You must renew your registration with the CDR every five years, and complete 75 hours of continuing professional education (CPE) every five years.
 CPE activities must be approved in order to count for credit.
-Look at the CDR’s CPE Database and PDP Guide for guidance in finding and documenting CPE in Louisiana.
-Current CPE activities and courses for Louisiana that are listed on the CDR database include, but are not limited to:
+Look at CDR’s online CPE databaseand PDP Guide for guidance in finding and documenting CPE in Louisiana.

 *2021 US Bureau of Labor Statistics salary figures and job growth projections for dietitians and nutritionists reflect state data not school-specific information.
 Conditions in your area may vary.
 Salary statistics representing entry-level/early career = 25th percentile; senior-level/highly experienced = 90th percentile.
 Data accessed April 2022.